russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Whether you opt for the Internet or books, everything is valid as long as you cross-check the information and filter your sources.
 Unfortunately, not everyone does this.

-Creating a schedule is probably the hardest part of writing a book.
+Creating a writing schedule is probably the hardest part of writing a book.
 Everyone has written things countless times, but not everyone has written a book.
-To do so, you need a routine, writing habits, and discipline.
+You need a routine, writing habits, and discipline to do so.

 Overcoming procrastination and writer’s block